-Well, as the rounds of interviews continue (think: second, third, and maybe even fourth), you’ll do some repackaging of old stories and introduce some new information.
+Well, as the rounds of interviews continue, you’ll do some repackaging of old stories and introduce some new information.
 But the secret is not to go overboard either way.
-Here’s how to channel your inner Goldilocks and find the balance that’s just right.
+Here’s how to find the balance that’s just right.

 Don’t Give All New Information

 You might be thinking that the interviewer has already heard everything you said once, so none of it’s worth repeating and you should come up with all new information.
 That’s not really the case.